AdobeDocs/federated-audience-composition.en/help/connections/home.md

 >[!NOTE]
 >
->Secure access to your external Databricks data warehouse through private link is supported.
-This includes secure connections to Databricks databases hosted on Amazon Web Services (AWS) via private link and Databricks databases hosted on Microsoft Azure via VPN.
+>Secure access to your external Databricks data warehouse through PrivateLink is supported.
+This includes secure connections to Databricks databases hosted on Amazon Web Services (AWS) via PrivateLink and Databricks databases hosted on Microsoft Azure via VPN.
 Please contact your Adobe representative for assistance in setting up secure access.

 After selecting Databricks, you can choose with authentication method you want to use when connecting with Federated Audience Composition.